 Mexico City was amazing.
 So much good food, sights to see, things to do.
 I don’t usually post itineraries or recaps in detail, but I need to get back in the blogging game.
 It may also be useful for those of you considering a trip to Mexico City.
 It’s a pretty quick flight from the states and a relatively inexpensive trip to enjoy.

-AFTERNOON: Arrive at the airport and take an Uber to your Airbnb.
-Quickly drop your bags off in your room since your hosts just asked if you’re hungry and want to go grab a bite to eat.
-Yes, you’re starving!
-Eat delicious Marlin tacos at El Pescadito Condesa DF.
 Pro tip: Instead of standing in the long line to be seated inside at a table, order at the register for take out and pick up your food next door and enjoy on the bench right outside.

-Walk home because that was a really big meal.
+It was a really big meal.